-Administrative - The decrease in administrative expense is attributable to continued reduction in administrative staff commencing back in January, 2015.
+Administrative - The decrease in administrative expense is attributable to continued reduction in administrative costs dating back to January 2015.

 ECONOMIC FACTORS AFFECTING NEXT YEAR'S BUDGET

 The following factors were considered in preparing the Authority's budget for the 2017 fiscal year.